ferrocene/ferrocene/README.md

 ## Current status

-Ferrocene is currently in the final stages of qualification for ISO 26262 ASIL-D and IEC 61508 SiL4.
+Ferrocene is qualified for ISO 26262 ASIL-D and IEC 61508 SiL4.
 Qualification for other standards and areas, such as railway and aerospace, are planned.

 ## Installation